razi-cmu/CPS240/Lecture_9.md

 In the above diagram `+` depicts a `public` access modifier. `-` is normally used for `private` and `#` is used for `protected`.

+### Multiplicity
+Multiplicity in UML class diagrams specifies the cardinality of relationships between classes.
+This tells you how many instances of a class can be linked to a single instance of another class.
+For example, it can describe whether a customer can place multiple orders or just one, or whether a library can have many books or only a few.
+Understanding these relationships helps prevent errors and ensures that the system behaves as expected.
+It also helps in planning how data will be stored and managed within databases, as well as how objects will interact in object-oriented programming.
+Properly defined multiplicity ensures accurate data modeling and helps prevent logical errors that could arise from incorrect assumptions about object relationships.
+By clearly illustrating these relationships, multiplicity aids in creating robust, maintainable, and scalable software solutions.

 ## Exercise 1
 CMU Medical Clinic is a general purpose clinic.
 Patients have to book an appointment to see the doctors.
 Patients contact Office Staff to book or change an appointment.
 - Tasks